-1. General Information a.
-Agency/Board Name See attached list for references WY Community College Commission b.
+1. General Information

+a.
+Agency/Board Name See a ttached list for references 4

+WY Community Colle ge Commission The state of the s

+b.
 Agency/Board Address c.
-Agency/Board City d.
-Agency/Board Zip Code 2020 Carey Ave., 8th Floor Cheyenne 82002 e.
-Name of Contact Person f.
-Contact Telephone Number Matt Petry 307-777-5859 g.
-Contact Email Address matt.petry@wyo.gov h.
-Date of Public Notice: i.
-Comment Period Ends: May 21, 2012 July 5, 2012 j.
-Program(s) See attached list for references General Agency, Board or Commission Rules 2.
-Rule Type and Information a.
-Choose all that apply: New Rules Amended Rules Repealed Rules "New" rules means the first set of regular rules to be pron egislature adopted a new statutory provision or s significantly amended an existing statute.
-If "New," provide the Enrolled Act number and y ear enacted: b.
-Provide the Chapter Number, and Short Title of E ach Chapter being Created/Am nended/Repealed (if more than 5 chapters are being created/amended/repealed, please use the Additional Rule Information form and attach it to the is certification) Chapter Number: One Short Title: Definitions Chapter Number: Two Short Title: Commission Operations Chapter Number: Three Short Title: General Functions Chapter Number: Four Short Title: Coordination Functions Chapter Number: Five Short Title: Administrative Functions c.
-The Statement of Reasons is attached to this certification. d. 🔳 N/A 📉 In consultation with the Attorney General's Office, the Agency's Attorney General representative concurs that strike and underscore is not required as the proposed amendments are pervasive (Section 5 of the Ru ules on Rules). e.
-A copy of the proposed rules may be obtained: By contacting the Agency at the physical and/or email address listed in Section 1 above.
-At the following URL; www.communitycolleges.wy.edu/rules-and-statutes.aspx If Item "d" above is not checked, the proposed rules shall be in strike and underscore forma t.
+Agency/Boa rd City d.
+Agency/Board Zip Code

+202 Carey Ave., 8th F Floor Cheyenne 82002

+e.
+Name of Contact Person phone Number

+Matt Petry 307-777-5

+g.
+Contact Email Address h.
+Adoption Date

+matt.petry@wyo.gov August 2, 2012 1

+i.
+Program(s) See attached list i for references

+General Agency, Board o r Commission Rules

+2. Rule Type and Inform mation

+a.
+These rules are: Emergency Rules (After comple ing all of Section 2, proceed to Section 1 5 below) Regular Rules

+b.
+Choose all that apply: mended Rules 💌 Repealed Rules

+"New" rules means the first set of regular rules to be promulgated by the A gency after the Legislature adopted a new statutory provisio on or significantly amended an existing statute.

+rolled Act number and year enacted:

+use the Additional Rule Information on form and attach it to this certification) ing Created/Amended/Repealed ( if more than 5 chapte rs are being created/amended/repealed, please

+Chapter Number: Short Title:

+One Definitions

+Chapter Number: Short Title:

+Two Operations au Abdition and a second

+Chapter Number: Short Title: VI.

+Three General Fui nctions

+Chapter Number: Four Short Title: Coordinatio n Functions

+Chapter Number: Short Title:

+Five Administrati ve Functions

+d.
+Ine Statement of Reas ons is attached to this certification.

+e.
+If applicable, describe the e emergency which requires promulgation n of these rules without providing notice or an opport tunity for a nublic hearing

+N/A , , , , , , opposi toring for a pablic floating.

+1 4/7 1 The second of th

+Trining and the second

+?
+State Governmen + Nation of Internet ded Bull-

+t Notice of Intended Rule

+f Intent containing all of the informatio May 21, 2012

+b.
+Date on which the Notice o f Intent and proposed rules in strike ar nd underscore format were provide ed to the Legislativ ve Service Office: May 21, 2012

+1VIQV 21.
+2012

+c.
+Date on which the Notice of f Intent and proposed rules in strike ar d undergoero formal wees ' diathe Mare